 - Loss of appetite and weight loss

-- Testosterone (legally prescribed or illegally taken to enhance muscle growth)
+- Testosterone and anabolic steroids (legally prescribed or illegally taken to enhance muscle growth)

 The syndrome SAPHO (Synovitis, Acne, Pustulosis, Hyperostosis and Osteitis) may be a serious complication of acne fulminans.

 Patients with acne fulminans should consult a dermatologist urgently.
-Management can prove difficult, and several medications are usually required.
+Management can prove difficult, and several medications are usually required for several months or longer.
 These may include: